MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addartifactattribute.md

 }
 ```

-### I can use a AddArtifactAttribute operation on an entity attribute
+### I can use an AddArtifactAttribute operation on an entity attribute

 If we have an entity attribute, we can use AddArtifactAttribute to insert a type attribute to the attribute list that we get from the referenced entity.